 One-third (1/3) of tuition in conferences where the student pays one-third of tuition.

 Enrollment and Registration:

-- The student must first apply to Andrews University and obtain a letter of acceptance before registering for the Doctor of Ministry modules.
+The student must first apply to Andrews University and obtain a letter of acceptance before he/she may register for Doctor of Ministry study modules.

-*Financial clearance must be established for every semester a student is in the program.
+*Financial clearance must be established for every term of registration a student is in the program.
 It is accomplished by one of these methods:

-Students may make credit card payments online or by phone.
-DMin students should communicate with Vicki Thompson, Associate Director of Student Financial Services (email@example.com, 269-471-6995).
+Students may make credit card payments online.
+For questions regarding accounts or financial clearance, DMin students should communicate with Fares Magesa, Assistant Director of Student Financial Services (email@example.com, 269-471-3428).

-** There are three kinds of continuation in the DMin program:
+** There are two kinds of continuation in the DMin program:

-Project continuation in program extension - For those students in project continuation who have not completed the program within the six-year limit, a one-year extension may be petitioned.
-Registration during this extension year will incur a per-semester fee equal to tuition for one doctoral credit at the full, undiscounted rate.
+Program time limit extension - For those students in project continuation who have not completed the program within the six-year limit, a one-year extension may be petitioned.
+Registration during this extension year will incur a per-semester fee of $1,407 per semester (2019-20 academic year rate).

 b.
 Contact Food Service to set up a "draw-down" account from which to charge your meals.